Ceramic Dictionary

 ca: MAJÒLICA: Colors (g) Com utilitzar-los

-The next photos show colors use in differnt ways.
+The next photos show colors used in different ways.

-These are the same colors in all the following tiles
+These same colors are used in all the tiles that follow.

 Borders: Yellow.